NubeIO/rubix-ce-docs/docs/rubix-ce/settings/networking.md

 # Networking

 :::caution
-please note the rubix-compute will be rebooted after updating the IP address
+Please note that the Rubix Compute will be rebooted after updating an IP address
 :::

 ## Default Network Configuration

-When a Rubix Compute Controller is reset to factory defaults the two off Ethernet ports will be configured as follows:
+When a Rubix Compute is reset to its factory defaults, both Ethernet ports will be configured as follows:

 | Port Name | Linux Port Name | Type  | IP            | Subnet        | Gateway      |
 |-----------|-----------------|-------|---------------|---------------|--------------|